 incorporate beliefs of nature worship, including aspects of the feminine and masculine.
 Pagans are pan-theistic, often recognizing many deities venerated from ancient times.
 Earth-centred practices and harmony with nature are important beliefs of the faith.
-Wiccans, one of the local covens.
-Wiccans usually gather for worship in sacred circles.

-in circles outdoors when possible.
-Pagans celebrate eight Sabbats largest groups in Paganism, practice individually or are members of
+Wiccans, one of the largest groups in Paganism, practice individually or are members of